 Polished imports saw an 8% rise to $955.5 million, while net polished exports — the excess of exports over imports — stood at negative $142 million, compared with negative $249.9 million a year ago.

 Rough imports climbed 14% to $1.09 billion, while rough exports slid 1% to $1.02 billion.
-Net rough imports strengthened to $75 million from negative $75.3 million a year before.
+Net rough imports strengthened to $75 million from negative $75.3 million a year before.” reported by Rapaport.

-The country’s net diamond account — the sum of rough and polished exports minus total imports — dropped to negative $217 million in January from negative $174.6 million a year ago.
+The country’s net diamond account dropped to – $217 million in January from – $174.6 million a year ago.